-This fund has been made possible by Los Angeles minority physicians, spouses, and friends through the Charles R. Drew Medical Society and Auxiliary.
-Minority medical students in the sophomore or junior year with demonstrated financial need and leadership /community involvement may apply by May 15 of a given year.
-Applications are disseminated by the Office of Medical Student Affairs each April.
+The Los Angeles minority physicians, spouses, make the Charles R. Drew Medical Society and Auxiliary fund possible and friends to Minority medical students in the sophomore or junior year with demonstrated financial need and leadership /community involvement may apply by May 15 of a given year.
+The Office of Medical Student Affairs disseminates applications each April.